Montilla007/gh-repo-reader/README.md

 # gh-repo-reader

-A simple GitHub API wrapper to fetch repositories and README files for any GitHub user.
+A simple GitHub API wrapper to fetch repositories information for any GitHub user.

 ## Installation
 ```bash